 £80 for Members, £110 for Non-Members inc. VAT.
 Further details from the Club Office

-Members and guests have the unique opportunity to draw from a wide variety of individual models.
-Beginners are very welcome and tuition is always available.
-The Life Drawing Group provides an experience that is relaxing, stimulating, and rewarding.
-Participants often gather afterwards for a convivial lunch in the dining room.
-Those attending pay a small fee to cover the cost of the model; non-members pay an additional £5 per session.
+This is a long valued and regular slot in the Scottish Arts Club week where a mix of regular and newer models provide the inspiration for Members and guests to sustain and develop their draughtsmanship.
+Beginners are welcome and support can be given to those who would like that.
+The Life Drawing Group provides an experience that is relaxing, stimulating, and rewarding with many gathering afterwards for a friendly lunch in the dining room.
+Those attending pay a small fee to cover the cost of the model; non-members pay an additional £10 per session.

-The film club often meets on a Saturday afternoon to watch an old classic or a rare modern film.
+The film club often meets on a Saturday afternoon in the John Calder Reading Room, to watch an old classic or a rare modern film.
 Check the calendar of events to find out about the latest screenings.
-Contact Sue Gregory through the Club Office.
+Contact Susan Gregory through the Club Office.

-Film Club showings cost £5 for non-members and members are requested to make a donation of £2
+Film Club showings cost £10 for non-members and members are requested to make a donation.